LuanRT/YouTube.js/examples/livechat/README.md

 ## Live Chat

-The library's Live Chat parser and poller were heavily based on YouTube's original compiled code, this makes it behave in a similar if not identical way to YouTube's Live Chat.
-Here you can do all sorts of funny things, ex; track messages, donations, polls, and much more.
+Represents a livestream chat.

 ## Usage

-Before fetching a Live Chat, you have to retrieve the target livestream's info:
+Before fetching a live chat, you have to retrieve the target livestream's info:

 ```js
 const info = await yt.getInfo('video_id');
 ```

-Then you may request a Live Chat instance:
+Then you may request a live chat instance:
 ```js
 const livechat = await info.getLiveChat();
 ```